Icon of Italian cuisine originating from Naples: simple dough and classic ingredients (tomato, mozzarella, and basil) for a tasty and gooey pizza.

 Bowl

-For best results use a very hot oven and, if available, a baking stone.
+For optimal results, use a very hot oven, and, if available, a baking stone.
 Replace dried basil with fresh basil just before serving.
-Rising times can vary depending on temperature and the strength of the yeast.
+Rising times may vary based on temperature and yeast strength.

 Energy (kcal) | 187.92 |